 - Add half cup milk and keep mixing until well incorporated.
 It takes about four to 5 minutes.
 Switch off the flame.
 Be careful not to burn the mixture.½ cup + 4 tablespoon Milk

-- In another pan, add sugar and water (add saffron strands if available) and cook until the sugar syrup attains one string consistency.
+- In another pan, add sugar and water (add saffron strands if available) and cook until the sugar syrup attains one-string consistency.
 To this, add cardamom powder and switch off the flame.
-You can check the video here on how to check for one-string consistency.1 cup Sugar, ¾ cup Water, 8 to 10 Saffron strands (optional), 1 teaspoon Cardamom powder, adjust to taste
+You can check the video here on how to make one-string consistency.1 cup Sugar, ¾ cup Water, 8 to 10 Saffron strands (optional), 1 teaspoon Cardamom powder, adjust to taste

 - Put back the pan containing roasted chickpea flour on medium flame.
 To this, add sugar syrup and continuously stir for 2 minutes until everything is combined and starts bubbling around the edges.